Course Description

 ▪ Processing System Comparison

 Describes Versal adaptive SoC processing system architectural differences.
-Also covers the differences in the boot sequence
+It covers the differences in the boot sequence

 ▪ AI Engine Architecture Overview and Programming